mdb/mdb.github.io/source/blog/2011-08-30-basic-command-line-tools.html.markdown

 date: 2011/08/30
 tags: bash, command line, notes
 thumbnail: prompt_thumb.png
+teaser: Some beginner's notes; collected for a recently-hired junior developer.
 ---

 A co-worker expressed interest in learning more Unix command line operations.
 This collection seeks to supplement his basic knowledge with some additional tips and tools.